stormpath/stormpath-documentation/source/accnt_mgmt.rst

 How to Link Accounts Automatically
 ------------------------------------

-It is also possible to link Accounts automatically according to an Account Linking Policy.
+So far we have covered how to link Accounts manually.
+However, it is also possible to link Accounts automatically at login time.
+This linking behavior is controlled by an Account Linking Policy.

 .. _about-alp: